BidAir Cargo

-BidAir Cargo is a wholly owned subsidiary of the Bidvest Group Limited, an international investment company.
+BidAir Cargo is a South African cargo airline that is wholly owned subsidiary of the Bidvest Group Limited, an international investment company.
 Was previously part of the BidAir Services group, a division of Bidvest that handles cargo in Africa.
 In 2014, BidAir bought and merged with Imperial Air Cargo.

+BidAir Cargo operates in 8 branches in South Africa and Africa namely, Johannesburg, Bloemfontein, Cape Town, East London, Port Elizabeth, Durban, George and Cape Town.
+With an office in Entebbe, Uganda.

 Destinations

 As of January 2021, BidAir Cargo serves 37 destinations in Southern and Eastern Africa as well as on Mauritius and the Comoros: